Mesh Conversion

 Mesh Converter

-The command-line tool MpasMeshConverter.x
+The MpasMeshConverter.x

-and the corresponding wrapper
+command-line tool and the Python wrapper

-function mpas_tools.mesh.conversion.convert()
+mpas_tools.mesh.conversion.convert()

 $ planar_hex --nx 4 --ny 4 --dc 10e3 -o base_mesh.nc